Skip to content

 Note that, if you are using a third-party CDN in front of Cloudflare and Cloudflare mitigates a DDoS attack, you will still pay your first-hop CDN provider for the attack traffic that they processed before it was mitigated by Cloudflare.

-• Change the rule’s action to Log (only available on Enterprise plans) to view the flagged traffic in the analytics dashboard.
+You should change the rule’s action to Log (only available on Enterprise plans) to view the flagged traffic in the analytics dashboard.
+Alternatively, change the rule's Sensitivity Level to Essentially Off to prevent the rule from being triggered.

 For more information, refer to HTTP DDoS Attack Protection managed ruleset: Ruleset configuration.